-It’s an era of enforcement season, according to panelists at the Truckload Carriers Association convention in Orlando this week.
+It’s an era of enforcement, according to panelists at the Truckload Carriers Association Truckload 2026 convention in Orlando this week.

-Andrew Poliakoff, Executive Director, Commercial Vehicle Training Association, pointed out that an example of stronger enforcement is the Entry Level Driver Training (ELDT) regulations, effective since February 2022, which set the baseline for training requirements of all entry-level drivers to obtain a Class A or Class B CDL for the first time.
+Andrew Poliakoff, executive director of Commercial Vehicle Training Association, pointed to one example of stronger enforcement: the Entry Level Driver Training (ELDT) regulations, in effect since February 2022, which set the baseline for training requirements of all entry-level drivers to obtain a Class A or Class B CDL for the first time.

-The crash involving Harjinder Singh in Florida was a catalyzing event, Poliakoff said.
-The enforcement action that followed was striking in scale.
-In December, Poliakoff described: "1,500 training providers audited over one week by 300 FMCSA inspectors — that resulted in a more than 30% failure rate.
+A fatal crash involving Harjinder Singh in Florida was the catalyzing event, Poliakoff said.
+What followed was a sweeping industrywide enforcement action.
+Poliakoff described "1,500 training providers audited over one week by 300 FMCSA inspectors that resulted in a more than 30% failure rate.
 A random audit with a 30% failure rate.”

 CDL mills

-Bad training providers are a long-standing problem, with panelists emphasizing that two- and three-day CDL mills represent a real danger.
+Non-compliant training providers have been a long-standing industry issue, with panelists emphasizing that two- and three-day CDL mills represent a real danger.

-“Our job is to take the bad actors off the road, whether it’s a driver or motor carrier… they’re out there every day looking for those bad actors,” said Adrienne Gildea, Deputy Executive Director, Commercial Vehicle Safety Alliance.
+“Our job is to take the bad actors off the road, whether it’s a driver or motor carrier… They’re out there every day looking for those bad actors,” said Adrienne Gildea, deputy executive director of Commercial Vehicle Safety Alliance (CVSA).

-Poliakoff noted that eliminating CDL mills reduces excess freight capacity created by substandard operators.
+Poliakoff noted that eliminating CDL mills reduces excess freight capacity created by substandard operators, which American Trucking Associations Chief Economist Bob Costello said earlier at the convention is what will drive a supply-based freight recovery.

 [RELATED: USPS to remove unvetted non-domiciled drivers from trucking fleet]